Harold Jackson (American football)

 Harold Leon Jackson (born January 6, 1946) is an American former football player and coach.
-He played as a wide receiver in the National Football League (NFL) from 1968 through 1983 after a two-year stint playing college football for the Jackson State Tigers.
+He played professionally as a wide receiver in the National Football League (NFL) from 1968 through 1983 after a two-year stint playing college football for the Jackson State Tigers.

-Jackson was selected by the Los Angeles Rams in the 12th round of the 1968 NFL draft, going on to far outperform his draft position over the course of a professional football career spanning well over a decade.
+Jackson was selected by the Los Angeles Rams in the 12th round of the 1968 NFL/AFL draft, going on to far outperform his draft position over the course of a professional football career spanning well over a decade.

 Jackson was a first team All-Pro in 1973 and was named a second team All-Pro in two other seasons.
 He appeared in a total of five Pro Bowl games.
 He twice led the NFL in total yards receiving, finishing with over 10,000 yards gained and 76 touchdowns in more than 200 game appearances.

-College
+College career

 Jackson attended Jackson State College in Jackson, Mississippi.
 He received a degree in secondary education in 1968.
 Outside of playing football at Jackson State, he was also a sprinting champion in college, with a best time of 9.3 seconds in the 100 yard dash.